michaellperry/aggregator-toy/docs/drop-array-design.md

     getTypeDescriptor(): TypeDescriptor;

     /**
-     * Registers an added handler if the path is NOT at or below the target array.
+     * Registers an added handler if the path segments are NOT at or below the target array.
-     * Paths at or below the target array are silently ignored (suppressed).
+     * Path segments at or below the target array are silently ignored (suppressed).
      */
-    onAdded(pathNames: string[], handler: AddedHandler): void;
+    onAdded(pathSegments: string[], handler: AddedHandler): void;

     /**
-     * Registers a removed handler if the path is NOT at or below the target array.
+     * Registers a removed handler if the path segments are NOT at or below the target array.
-     * Paths at or below the target array are silently ignored (suppressed).
+     * Path segments at or below the target array are silently ignored (suppressed).
      */
-    onRemoved(pathNames: string[], handler: RemovedHandler): void;
+    onRemoved(pathSegments: string[], handler: RemovedHandler): void;

     /**
-     * Registers a modified handler if the path is NOT at or below the target array.
+     * Registers a modified handler if the path segments are NOT at or below the target array.
-     * Paths at or below the target array are silently ignored (suppressed).
+     * Path segments at or below the target array are silently ignored (suppressed).
      */
-    onModified(pathNames: string[], handler: ModifiedHandler): void;
+    onModified(pathSegments: string[], handler: ModifiedHandler): void;
 }
 ```